Manual

 where

-is a n-by-n unitary,- and
+uis a m-by-m unitary,vis a n-by-n unitary,- and

-is a m-by-n real positive matrix which is zero outside of its main diagonal
+sis a m-by-n real positive matrix which is zero outside of its main diagonal

 The following code illustrates the decomposition and the reconstruction (FIXME: Update):